leandro-santi/solito-console/README.md

 # solito-console
-console-based prototype of Solito, a todo-based goals and productivity app.
+console-based prototype of Solito, a todo-based goals and productivity app